haleyohms/AntWrangler/README.md

 + `srcfile`: the raw PIT tag data source file path
 + `srcline`: the raw PIT tag data source file line
 + `compdate`: the date this entry was compiled

+***Note***: if you open tagDB.csv in excel, the PITnum column will be a 'general' format and will display the tag numbers in scientific notation (i.e., 435 x 10^16).
+If you change the tag column to 'number' format, excel will display the full tag number.
+Excel is not my recommended way to view tagDB.csv, or any of the output files.
+I recommend directly importing into R, or using Notepad++.

 **metaDB_OR.csv**: these are metadata from OregonRFID readers